MrKredos/FGCScoreBoardOBS/README.md

 # FGCScoreBoardOBS

-Uses localStorage in OBS browser to interact with browser sources. ~~Less hassle of interacting and parsing a JSON/excel/text file.~~ edit: yeah nah I've got no clue what I'm saying.
+Uses localStorage in OBS browser to interact with browser sources.
 Scoreboard for fighting game tournaments, as a html file used for OBS.

 This will be useful for people who run offline tournaments, and online tournaments too but please note this is more designed and built for offline.

+FYI: The panel saves to localStorage, you can read localStorage to then create your own overlays using HTML and CSS.
+Feel free to have a look at my examples for inspiration.

 ## How to set up
 Note: Tested with OBS 31.0.0-rc1, should theoretically work with most versions of OBS.